 Of course, we have to be aware that it was a small project – just 120 units total.
 But even with the pandemic situation and the OTP re-issue restrictions, I think most would agree with me that it was a very successful outcome for the project.

-So it would be interesting to see how today’s focus – Ki Residences, would perform despite the numerous new launches in the area already (Forett at Bukit Timah, Verdale, Daintree Residences, Mayfair Modern/Gardens, and View at Kismis).
+So it would be interesting to see how today’s focus – Ki Residences (developed by the Sunway Group), would perform despite the numerous new launches in the area already (Forett at Bukit Timah, Verdale, Daintree Residences, Mayfair Modern/Gardens, and View at Kismis).

 Right off the bat, you will notice that Ki Residences is located a distance away from the other D21 new launch projects, which are generally within 15 mins wallking distance to either Beauty World or King Albert Park MRT stations.
 Instead, being situated in the Sunset Way landed enclave, Ki Residences is closer to Clementi and Holland Village.